How to Know When It’s Time to Ask for a Divorce

 The prospect of losing a loved one (romantic or otherwise) can be scary.
 But if the thought of single life—whether it’s decorating your own one-bedroom apartment, going out for drinks every Saturday night, or trying your luck at a club or dance hall—excites you more than it scares you, this could be a sign that divorce is the right path forward.

-It's natural to want alone time every once in a while, but if you catch yourself wishing for personal space or time apart from your partner regularly, you may find it helpful to reflect on why you feel that way.
+It's natural to want alone time every occasionally, but if you catch yourself wishing for personal space or time apart from your partner regularly, you may find it helpful to reflect on why you feel that way.

 #5.
 You don’t trust your spouse.